 Bed bugs should be reported as soon as they are suspected to safeguard the entire building and even neighboring buildings.

-In the greater picture, reporting bed bugs early saves everyone money and stress, including the landlord.
+In the big picture, reporting bed bugs early saves everyone money and stress.
+That includes the landlord.

 Defending Yourself With Rent

 Tenants have the legal right to withhold rent when the landlord fails to maintain habitable conditions.

-This is what’s called an Affirmative Defense to an unlawful detainer.
+This is called an Affirmative Defense to an unlawful detainer.

 Filing Bed Bug Lawsuits Against Landlords

-Tenants can file suit against landlords who fail to maintain rental units in habitable condition.
+Tenants can file suit against landlords who fail to maintain rental units in a habitable condition.